cs8u7/Web_Application_Reconnaissance/README.md

 ### 2.2 Project Objective

 - My project leads to clarifying protocol and techniques which are used to searching for structure and information related to the input target domain.
 In each technology or protocol or some kind of researched information, I would like to determine if it is a critical data related web application target or evidence for the next stage of gathering data.
-- Based on current knowledge after ending the research process, I would like to custom an open-source recon tool with automatic recon purpose, then equip some recon modules which are mentioned in the research part but i consider it is missing in the tool.
+- Based on current knowledge after ending the research process, I would like to develop a recon tool to equip recon modules which are mentioned in the research part.
+My purpose is to actualization all the proof of concept of techniques and protocols in the research part in a use-able tool.
+This tool would use a domain name of a web application as into the tool's automated recon process and return raw data of the web application.
 ### 2.3 Project Scopes
 #### 2.3.1 Inclusion